chocolateboy/async-any/README.md

 // a task is an asynchronous function which either takes a `done` callback const task = done => fs.stat(path, done)

-// or returns a promise or observable const task = () => fetch(url)
+// or returns a promise
+const task = () => fetch(url)

 // asyncAny treats them uniformly and either passes the task's result to a callback